shaokun11/move-me2/infrastructure/evm-rpc/EVM_USER_README.md

 ![png](static/chrome_pYvMkfcefO.png)

-` Events ` display list of trigger Events in the deal, for the evm entry contracts issued by the original log data, the type of `0x1::evm::Log0Event, 0x1::evm::Log1Event, 0x1::evm::Log2Event, 0x1::evm::Log3Event, 0x1::evm entry::Log3Event`, you can use the `eth_getTransactionReceipt` get the parsed evm forms of logs
+` Events ` display list of trigger Events in the transaction, for the evm contracts issued by the original log data, the type of `0x1::evm::Log0Event, 0x1::evm::Log1Event, 0x1::evm::Log2Event, 0x1::evm::Log3Event, 0x1::evm entry::Log3Event`, you can use the `eth_getTransactionReceipt` get the parsed evm forms of logs

 ![png](static/chrome_EgMJoclYgk.png)